Varadiell/alyra-carbonthink/backend/doc/index.md

 function _update(address from, address to, uint256[] ids, uint256[] values) internal
 ```

 Override required by Solidity for token transfer updates.
+Also implements tokens burn count.

 _This function overrides the required update function to handle token transfers._